id/emqx-docs/en_US/data-integration/azure-blob-storage.md

 1. **Device Connection to EMQX**: IoT devices trigger an online event upon successfully connecting via the MQTT protocol.
 The event includes device ID, source IP address, and other property information.
 2. **Device Message Publishing and Receiving**: Devices publish telemetry and status data through specific topics.
 EMQX receives the messages and compares them within the rules engine.
 3. **Rules Engine Processing Messages**: The built-in rules engine processes messages and events from specific sources based on topic matching.
 It matches corresponding rules and processes messages and events, such as data format transformation, filtering specific information, or enriching messages with context information.
 4. **Writing to Azure Blob Storage**: The rule triggers an action to write the message to Storage Container.
 Using the Azure Blob Storage Sink, users can extract data from processing results and send it to Blob Storage.
-Messages can be stored in text or binary format, or multiple lines of structured data can be aggregated into a single CSV file, depending on the message content and the Sink configuration.
+Messages can be stored in text or binary format, or multiple lines of structured data can be aggregated into a single CSV or JSON lines file, depending on the message content and the Sink configuration.

 After events and message data are written to Storage Container, you can connect to Azure Blob Storage to read the data for flexible application development, such as: